GAMS-dev/gamspy/docs/index.rst

         Quick Start Guide
         ^^^

-        Check out the Quick Start Guide to learn about main concepts of GAMSPy.
+        Check out the Quick Start Guide to learn the main concepts of GAMSPy.

         +++